Newsletter

 The Crimson reported that Harvard has taken steps to meet other provisions of the agreement.
 Marcus told the paper that “settlement compliance is often a work in progress.”

-“There have been continuing conversations with Harvard about compliance concerns,” he said.
+“There have been continuing conversations with Harvard about compliance concerns,” he told the paper.
 “We still hear fairly regularly from Harvard students about issues that they are having even after the settlement.”

-Separately, the Brandeis Center announced it will host a conference at Harvard on Thursday focused on campus antisemitism and civil rights law, as stipulated under the settlement agreement with the university.
+The Brandeis Center said that it will host a conference at Harvard on Thursday focused on campus Jew-hatred and civil rights law, as stipulated under the settlement agreement with the university.